thunder-red-star/advent-of-code/readme.md

 # Advent of Code 2022
-This repository contains my solutions to the [Advent of Code 2022](https://adventofcode.com/2022) challenges.
+This repository contains my solutions (cleaned up and with helpful comments) to the [Advent of Code 2022](https://adventofcode.com/2022) challenges.

 ## Usage
 Each folder (01 to 25) contains a `main.py` file that can be run with Python 3.9.
 The input for each challenge is stored in a `input.txt` file.